cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

 To enable TLS communication on the metrics port, configure the `.spec.monitoring.tls.enable` setting to `true`.
-This setup ensures that the metrics exporter uses the same server certificates as PostgreSQL to secure communication on port 5432.
+This setup ensures that the metrics exporter uses the same server certificates used by PostgreSQL to secure communication on port 5432.

 !!! important
     Changing the `.spec.monitoring.tls.enable` setting will trigger a rolling restart of the Cluster.